-A Guide to Updating Interconnection Rules and Incorporating IEEE Standard 1547-2018
+A Guide to Updating Interconnection Rules and Incorporating IEEE Std 1547-2018

-This NREL guide presents a structured, step-by-step approach to help authorities governing interconnection requirements (AGIRs) and stakeholders develop and update existing interconnection rules and incorporate IEEE Standard 1547-2018 from both the process and technical standpoints.
+This NREL guide presents a structured, step-by-step approach to help authorities governing interconnection requirements (AGIRs) and stakeholders develop and update existing interconnection rules and incorporate Institute of Electrical and Electronics Engineers Standard 1547-2018 (IEEE Std 1547-2018) from both the process and technical standpoints.

 A lack of uniform and transparent procedures for addressing interconnection rule changes can result in implementation issues or inefficiencies, such as unclear, lengthy, and complicated interconnection rules that can increase distributed generation "soft costs" (i.e., nonhardware costs).
 Additionally, misconstrued interconnection rules are at risk of becoming mired in stakeholder conflicts.